renpy/renpy/sphinx/source/ios.rst

 Most customization is performed in the Xcode project.
 For example, the icon, launch images, and orientations are all customized in Xcode.

+... _ios-storyboard:

 Launch Storyboard
 -----------------

-When the application is run, the Launch Storyboard (configure as part of the Xcode project, outside of Ren'Py) will be displayed until Ren'Py is ready to display the game's user interface.
+When the application is run, the Launch Storyboard (configured as part of the Xcode project, outside of Ren'Py) will be displayed until Ren'Py is ready to display the game's user interface.